 Two or more members of a family living in the same household and dependent upon a common support and who are attending the University concurrently as full-time undergraduate students may apply for a tuition discount.
-Further information on the Family Tuition Plan can be obtained at the Treasurer's Office.
+Further information on the Family Tuition Plan can be obtained at the Controllers office.